 Yes.
 You will still be able to donate.

 Due to the dedication, time and effort required by participation in the donor egg program, you will be adequately compensated for each donation cycle you complete.
-Donors receive $200 upon completion of the initial medical screening tests, an additional $300 upon acceptance into the program, and up to $8,000 at the conclusion of each completed egg donation cycle.
+Donors receive $200 upon completion of the initial medical screening tests and an additional $300 upon acceptance into the program.
+They will also receive generous compensation (compensation varies according to location) at the conclusion of each completed egg donation cycle.
 We encourage you to donate multiple times, but will always be in close contact with you after each cycle to inquire about your interest for another cycle.

 We’re a frozen donor egg bank, so the compensation process is different from a typical egg donor agency.
 There’s no waiting to be matched to a couple or recipient.
 Once donors are accepted to our program, they are able to cycle immediately and get compensated quickly.

 To learn more about the process as an egg donor in a frozen donor egg program, read our blog Fresh or Frozen Egg Donation?
 What Does it Mean for You, the Egg Donor.

 Per ASRM guidelines, the governing body of reproductive medicine, we allow donors to cycle up to 6 times in their lifetime.
 Typically, donors donate several times.
 The success of previous cycles along with the donor’s volition determine how often the egg donor will ultimately donate.